We round-up the latest news about Ubuntu 18.10, including the release date, planned features, upgrade process, and more.

 The redesign affects every part of the desktop, from login screen to desktop, and comprises a GTK3 theme, GNOME Shell theme, and ‘Suru’ icon pack.

 2. Android Integration

-Out-of-the-box Android integration with Ubuntu is looking like a strong possibility for Cosmic.
+Out-of-the-box Android integration with Ubuntu is looking like a strong possibility for inclusion in Cosmic, too.

-We covered the planned change in more detail recently, but to surmise the feature will let you pair your phone and desktop together to enable some neat integrations.
+We covered the planned change in more detail recently, but all you really need to know is that this feature will let you pair your phone and desktop together to benefit from some neat integrations.

-This will include things like file sharing, getting Android notifications on the desktop, and even being able to your phone’s touchscreen as a mouse!
+This will include things like file sharing between desktop and mobile, getting Android notifications on the desktop, and even being able to your phone’s touchscreen as a mouse!

 3. GNOME 3.30 Desktop